tushartushar/taksidiotis/guide.md

 # Taksidiotis - Athens travel guide by the Greeks

 Athens is the capital city of Greece and the largest as well.
-Athens is one of the oldest cities in Europe with a great history of more than 3000 years.
+Athens dominates the Attica region and is one of the world's oldest cities, with its recorded history spanning over 3,400 years.

 Take a look at the amazing video capturing Athens at night ["City of Athens - A Portrait of a Changing Metropolis"](https://vimeo.com/256590553) by Alexandros Maragos.